jaraco/inflect/README.txt

 itself is returned.
 If the number argument is omitted, the plural form is returned unconditionally.

+The ``si...`` method takes a second argument in a similar fashion.
+If it is some form of the number ``1``, or is omitted, the singular form is returned.
+Otherwise the plural is returned unaltered.

 The various methods of ``inflect.engine`` are:

 ``plnoun(word, count=None)``